NikolaiT/incolumitas/content/Security/on-high-precision-timers.md

 Author: Nikolai Tschacher
 Summary: The current state of high precision JavaScript timers.

-Well I am doing it again.
-Trying to understand something that is absolutely above my intellectual capacity.
-If I had to name one character trait in me I am particularly proud of: I am never humble enough to just say: "Fuck it man, that's way above your league, leave it be".
-So here we go.

 In this blog article I am investigating high-precision JavaScript timers.

 Firefox and Google Chrome reduced the precision of `performance.now()` significantly: